-The TPH soil screening levels included in Table 6-2 are based solely on human health considerations related to direct soil exposure, not ecological risk considerations, protection of surface or ground water, or potential indoor air impacts from soil vapor.
+The TPH soil screening levels are based solely on human health considerations related to direct soil exposure, not ecological risk considerations, protection of surface or ground water, or potential indoor air impacts from soil vapor.
 When evaluating TPH contaminated soils, the soil-to-groundwater pathway should be evaluated to determine the potential for hazardous constituents in the TPH Mixture to leach/migrate and impact groundwater.